-- In 2013, Alain Ducasse took over the kitchens of Le Meurice, the famous Parisian palace.
+- In 2013, the chef took over the kitchens of Le Meurice, the famous Parisian palace.

 - In 2013, he opened the chocolate factory, a brand specializing in the manufacture of high-end chocolates.

-- In 2016, Alain Ducasse opened a restaurant in the Dufour pavilion within the Palace of Versailles.
+- In 2016, he opened a restaurant in the Dufour pavilion within the Palace of Versailles.

 Today, Alain Ducasse owns 34 restaurants spread over 3 continents and 7 countries.